Easy Spicy Asian Chicken (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Since it contains apricot preserves and a small amount of brown sugar, this recipe is best restricted to Phase 2 or 3 for the South Beach Diet.
+Since it contains apricot preserves and a small amount of brown sugar, this Easy Spicy Asian Chicken is best restricted to Phase 2 or 3 for the South Beach Diet.
 However, even with those sweet ingredients, this is still a pretty carb-conscious recipe for this type of dish.
 Skip the brown sugar and use all sweetener for stricter low-carb eating plans.

 Find More Recipes Like This One: